Spotify & The King of Growth Marketing: Mayur Gupta

 Spotify recently launched their 2018 holiday campaign “Wrapped”.
 The concept, which launched a few years ago, takes most played tracks from 12:01 AM on January 1 to 12:00 AM Dec 31 and puts them into one awesome playlist.

 At the 2018 Wrapped launch party in New York City, guests were delighted with data-driven details.
 At the coat check, they were handed a card highlighting coat check-themed songs and playlists.
-They left with jars of Holiday Jam, which, you guessed it, were personalized with that attendee’s favourite songs (jams) of 2018!
+They left with jars of Holiday Jam, which, you guessed it, were personalized with that attendee’s favorite songs (jams) of 2018!

 Taking insights to the streets